MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/orchestrator-integration-toolkit-overview.md

 #### Installation

 -   The Integration Toolkit no longer includes the binaries for the Windows Installer XML (WiX) Toolset, used for creating the Windows Installer files within Integration Packs.
 This set of tools is now a prerequisite installation.
 The Integration Toolkit supports version 3.5 of the WiX Toolset.
-The WiX Toolset can be downloaded from [http://wix.codeplex.com](http://wix.codeplex.com).
+The WiX Toolset can be downloaded from [https://wixtoolset.org/releases](https://wixtoolset.org/releases).

 #### Orchestrator SDK

 -   There have been significant changes to the SDK namespace, interfaces, and attributes as part of rebranding to Microsoft.
 For details about these changes, please see the [Orchestrator SDK](/previous-versions/system-center/developer/hh855054(v=msdn.10)).

 -   The full SDK documentation and code examples are no longer included in the installation of the Orchestrator Integration Toolkit.
-The SDK Documentation is located on MSDN, and the code samples are located on CodePlex at [http://orchestrator.codeplex.com](http://orchestrator.codeplex.com).

 ### New and Enhanced Features